California Salary Paycheck Calculator

 California state payroll taxes

 Which state payroll taxes are paid by employees?

 California personal income tax: California state income tax rate ranges from 1% to 12.3%.
 The amount you withhold depends on information on each worker’s Form W-4 or DE 4.
 Your employees complete these forms when they are hired and update them whenever they need to change their tax withholding.

 State disability insurance: For 2022, you’ll need to withhold 1.1% of the first $145,600 of each employee’s wages for state disability insurance.

 Which state payroll taxes do employers pay?

 Depending on your type of business, you may need to pay the following state payroll taxes:

-- Employment training tax: Like with the unemployment insurance tax, you’ll also pay this tax on the first $7,000 of each employee’s wages each year.
+California unemployment insurance tax: You’ll pay this state unemployment insurance tax on the first $7,000 of each employee’s wages per year—up to $450 per employee in 2022.
+The tax rate can change each year and is specific to your company.
+Check out the 2022 employer’s guide for more information.Employment training tax: As with the unemployment insurance tax, you’ll also pay this tax on the first $7,000 of each employee’s wages each year.
 Here, the tax rate is 0.1% for all employers.
-That means the 2019 maximum you’ll pay per employee is $7.
+That means the 2022 maximum you’ll pay per employee is $7.

 Federal payroll taxes